Click here for your FREE

 by Helaine Iris

 I am either incredibly foolish or very fortunate.
-Last year my husband and I

-ventured to go against well meaning advice and decided to build a house.
+against well meaning advice and decided to build a house.

 Not just any house, but a completely custom straw bale house.
-For those of you
+For those of you new

-green method of insulating a traditional timber frame house.
+method of insulating a traditional timber frame house.

 It was incredibly exciting.
 We found the perfect land, hired a wonderful architect,

-found an adventurous contractor, and broke ground last January to start on the ride
+found an adventurous contractor, and broke ground last January to start on the ride of

 So, for me, someone who likes to think I have a measure of control over my life -- it's